mrpt-ros-pkg/mrpt_slam/mrpt_graphslam_2d/README.md

     estimate path is available
     [here](https://www.dropbox.com/sh/i672mt0uubw6muz/AADQiyNZuQc4pgBRT9choxsBa?dl=0).
-    Ground-Truth estimation is provided using 2 ps3 cameras placed on the room ceiling and Aruco markers that are placed on the workspace origin (static marker) and the robot running SLAM (moving marker) respectively.
-Just download the whole folder place it directly under the rosbags directory of the mrpt_graphslam_2d package and run the sr_graphslam_demo_gt.launch file.
+    Ground-Truth estimation is provided using 2 ps3 cameras placed on the room ceiling.
+The cameras using the ar_sys ROS package are tracking Aruco markers that act as the workspace origin (static marker) and as the robot executing  SLAM (moving marker) respectively.
+    To run this demo, just download the whole folder place it directly under the rosbags directory of the mrpt_graphslam_2d package and run the sr_graphslam_demo_gt.launch file.

     `roslaunch mrpt_graphslam_2d sr_graphslam_demo_gt.launch`